A Brief History of Fish Sauce

 Out of the corner of my eye, I noticed something twisting and turning, rhythmic and precise.
 It was only when I was directly in front of the Saigon street stall that I realized what was unfolding: the owner, a smiling man in his 40s who always greeted me as I walked by, was packaging nuoc cham, a condiment made from fish sauce, water, lime juice, and sugar.
 He was also adding thin slivers of pickled carrots to the tiny bags that piled in front of him.

 What he was doing happens all over the city at street stalls and restaurants.
-Nuoc cham, or pure fish sauce, nuoc mam, accompanies many Southern Vietnamese dishes, and fish sauce is consumed by 95% of Vietnamese households.
+Nuoc mam (pure fish sauce) is consumed by 95% of Vietnamese households.
+It’s also used to make nuoc cham, a dipping condiment of fish sauce, water, lime juice, and sugar that accompanies many Southern Vietnamese dishes.

 what is the history of fish sauce